 At Hueman, we know that by establishing a candidate persona profile at the outset of our relationship with a partner, we can identify what tangible and non-tangible qualities an employee must possess to be successful in their organization.
 When we couple a candidate persona with mission interviews and internal score sheets, we can ensure that we are only submitting high-quality candidates to our partners.
 In fact, the anecdotal feedback that we consistently receive from our partners is that candidate quality goes up shortly after we take over recruiting.

 In our World-Class Recruitment Guide, we provide a blank candidate persona template to help organizations create candidate personas.
 Download your template today by clicking the image below!

 Whether you’re marketing to future candidates via behavioral targeting, channel marketing, search marketing, or other parameters, candidate personas help prepare recruiters and hiring managers to know what to look for during the initial application process.

 Interested in learning more information about candidate personas?
-Download our latest eBook, The World-Class Recruitment Guide, for everything you need to know.
+Download The World-Class Recruitment Guide, for everything you need to know.